James Lee Wilson Award

 You can learn more about this opportunity by visiting the funder's website.

-- Nominees for the award will be less than or equal to 40 years of age or within 5 years of their highest degree at the time of their nomination
+- Nominees for the award must be less than 41 years old or if older between 0-5 years from PhD (or equivalent degree) at the time of their nomination,

 - who have achieved a significant record of research accomplishments in sedimentary geology, including all aspects of modern and ancient sedimentology, stratigraphy, and paleontology, fundamental and applied.